torbsd/torbsd.github.io/blog.md

 We are still moving along.

+Attila began working on the next Tor Browser release yesterday.

 [Dirty Statistics](dirty-stats.html) are still being updated and tweaked.
 More reports are in the pipeline.

 Some quite inferences from the Dirty Statistics reports: